jesusrmoreno/react-client-starter/doc/IMAGE_ASSETS.md

 Webpack has special configuration "loader" rules which tell it how to process the different types of files that are imported.

 * When we import a `.js` file, the configured [babel-loader](https://github.com/babel/babel-loader) runs [babel](http://babeljs.io/) to transpile the ES6 into ES5.
-* When we import a `.scss` file, we have configured webpack to run through this pipeline:
+* When we import a `.scss` or `.less` file, we have configured webpack to run through this pipeline:
  * [sass-loader](https://github.com/jtangelder/sass-loader) - compiles the SCSS into CSS
+ * [less-loader](https://github.com/webpack/less-loader) - compiles the LESS into CSS
  * [css-loader](https://github.com/webpack/css-loader) - parses the css and finds all dependencies (e.g. all `url(...)` and `@import`).
 These dependencies are added to webpack's dependency list and included in the final bundle.
  * [style-loader](https://github.com/webpack/style-loader) - tells webpack how to embed the css rules in the final bundle (e.g. in an external css file or within the JavaScript bootstrap code)
 * When we import an image file (`.jpg`, `.svg`, `.png`, ...) or font file (`.woff`, ...), we use the [url-loader](https://github.com/webpack/url-loader) to include the asset in the bundle.
 If the file is "small", then it gets embedded directly as a [data URI](https://developer.mozilla.org/en-US/docs/Web/HTTP/data_URIs).
 If the file is "big", then it gets added to the webpack bundle and a cache-busting URL is generated for it.